 And also, remember that different parts (and altitudes) of the Grand Canyon may also have different temperatures!
 For instance, if you enter the canyon, you may notice that the temperature rises as you reach a lower elevation.
 You may gain 10-20 more degrees, especially on a sunny day!

 DECEMBER Weather for the Grand Canyon

 The Grand Canyon weather in December at the South Rim has highs around 45 F degrees and lows around 15 F degrees.
-Around eight inches of snow may fall during this month, blanketing the desert vegetation with fresh powder.
+Around eight inches of snow may fall this month, filling the desert vegetation with fresh powder.